TFSM00/Black-Scholes-Calculator/README.md

 # Black-Scholes-Merton-Model

+## Disclaimer: This is a work in progress as I am still

-Visualization of Option Price and Greeks on European and American Options using the Black-Scholes-Merton Option Pricing Model
+Visualization of Option Price and Greeks on European Options using the Black-Scholes-Merton Option Pricing Model